 1. Snapshots.
-When you create a snapshot, as explained in the previous section, VirtualBox "freezes" the images of the virtual machine and creates differencing images for each of them (to be precise: for those images which are not in "write-through" mode).
+When you create a snapshot, as explained in the previous section, VirtualBox "freezes" the images attached to the virtual machine and creates differencing images for each of them (to be precise: one for each image that is not in "write-through" mode).
 From the point of view of the virtual machine, the virtual disks continue to operate before, but all write operations go into the differencing images.
-Each time you create another snapshot, more differencing images are created and attached forming a chain or tree.
+Each time you create another snapshot, for each hard disk attachment, another differencing image is created and attached, forming a chain or tree.